Air National Guard: Runway alert program

 Although Korean War hostilities ended in July 1953, the Cold War with the Soviet Union persisted.

 The initial mobilization fiasco forced the Air Force to achieve an accommodation with the Air National Guard and to thoroughly revamp its entire reserve system.
 Because of the problems associated with the Korean War mobilizations, the Air Force and its reserve components pioneered new approaches like the runway alert program to reserve training and management.

 The Air Division chief at the National Guard Bureau wanted to find an innovative way to provide additional training for fighter pilots after their units were demobilized.
 At the same time, Air Defense Command could not call upon sufficient active duty Air Force units to defend the continental United States against the Soviet air threat.
 It was proposed to employ ANG pilots full-time from "strategically placed" Air National Guard units to perform "air intercept missions" against unidentified aircraft entering United States airspace.
 In addition they would "provide simulated fighter attacks against the Strategic Air Command's nuclear-capable bombers."

 Using air national guardsmen from the 138th Fighter-Interceptor Squadron at Hancock Field, Syracuse, New York, and the 194th Fighter-Bomber Squadron at Hayward, California, the experiment began on 1 March 1953.
 It proved a great success and in August eight squadrons began "standing alert" using volunteer aircrews on a rotating basis for 14 hours a day.
 In October, nine more squadrons joined the program.
 The ANG runway alert program required some planes and pilots to be available around-the-clock to become airborne within minutes of being notified to scramble.

-At its peak in the mid-1950s, all 70 Air National Guard fighter squadrons participated in that program, although that number was reduced to 25 by 1961 due to budget constraints.
-Most of the runway alert exercises involved interceptions of SAC bombers; although a few actual scrambles turned out to be interceptions of late or off-course commercial airliners.
+At its peak in the mid-1950s, all 70 Air National Guard fighter squadrons participated in that program.
+That number was reduced to 25 by 1961 due to budget constraints.
+Most of the runway alert exercises involved interceptions of SAC bombers.
+A few actual scrambles turned out to be interceptions of late or off-course commercial airliners.
 The runway alert experiment in 1953 marked the beginning of the Air National Guard's modern homeland defense role.
-Moreover, it was the first broad effort to integrate reserve units into a major Air Force combat mission in peacetime on a continuing basis using volunteers.
+It was the first broad effort to integrate reserve units into a major Air Force combat mission in peacetime on a continuing basis using volunteers.